 Reach

 Reach estimates the potential viewership of any particular article based on the number of visitors to the specific source on both desktop and mobile.
-We show three metrics; total potential reach, desktop potential reach and mobile potential reach.
-This is delivered to us by our partner, SimilarWeb, a leading internet technology company that provides marketing data and analytics.
+We show three metrics: total potential reach, desktop potential reach, and mobile potential reach.
+Our partner, SimilarWeb, a leading internet technology company that provides marketing data and analytics, delivers this to us.

 Unique Visitors (UV)

-The amount of people who visit a website on desktop and mobile within a specific reporting period.
+The number of people who visit a website on desktop and mobile within a specific reporting period.

 Advertising Value Equivalency (AVE)

 An estimated dollar value of your media coverage during the specified time period.
-This is calculated using potential reach and an industry standard dollar value measurement.
-Find more information, Advertising Value Equivalency (AVE)
+This is calculated using potential reach and an industry-standard dollar value measurement.
+Learn more about Advertising Value Equivalency (AVE)

 💡 Tip